Cricket-England name unchanged team for final Ashes test | Sports-Games

 Cricket-England name unchanged team for final Ashes test

+"If I was bowling horrendously, with my pace down and hobbling around in the field, I might be thinking differently.
+But the hunger is still there.
+I feel like I'm bowling well, that I can still offer something to the team."
+He added that coach Brendon McCullum and captain Ben Stokes still want him around in the squad.

+"They want me around, so as long as I am still hungry, want to put in the work then I will keep trying to give my best for the team," Anderson said.
+Pace bowler Stuart Broad, who captured his 600th test wicket when he dismissed Australian Travis Head in the fourth test, will play his fifth match of the series.

-ENGLAND SQUAD Zak Crawley, Ben Duckett, Moeen Ali, Joe Root, Harry Brook, Ben Stokes (captain), Jonny Bairstow, Chris Woakes, Mark Wood, Stuart Broad, James Anderson.
+ENGLAND SQUAD Zak Crawley, Ben Duckett, Moeen Ali, Joe Root, Harry Brook, Stokes (captain), Jonny Bairstow, Chris Woakes, Mark Wood, Broad, Anderson.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)